Cognizant Classic: Lowry among co-leaders as Kevin Yu is top Asian; Indian American Bhatia misses out - www.lokmattimes.com

 Cognizant Classic: Lowry among co-leaders as Kevin Yu is top Asian; Indian American Bhatia misses out

-Palm Beaches (USA), March 3 Shane Lowry, who has finished in Top-5 last two years, shot 66 to ...
+Palm Beaches [US], March 4 : Shane Lowry, who has finished in the top-5 last two years, shot 66 ...

-Palm Beaches (USA), March 3 Shane Lowry, who has finished in Top-5 last two years, shot 66 to lead the field alongside England's David Skinns (66) and American Austin Eckroat (68) at the Cognizant Classic in The Palm Beaches, Florida, after shooting a 1-under 70 on Saturday for tied fourth place.
+Palm Beaches [US], March 4 : Shane Lowry, who has finished in the top-5 last two years, shot 66 and leads the field alongside England's David Skinns (66) and American Austin Eckroat (68) at the Cognizant Classic in The Palm Beaches after shooting a 1-under 70 for tied fourth place.

+Chinese Taipei's rising star Kevin Yu (70) birdied the final hole in his third round at PGA National Resort (The Champion) to get to 10-under and three back of co-leaders.

 Indian American Akshay Bhatia missed the cut with rounds of 71-74.